 - Prolonged bed rest or sitting, such as during a long trip

-- Major surgery, especially after pelvic surgery, knee replacement, or heart surgery
+- Major surgery, especially after pelvic surgery, knee or hip replacement, or heart surgery

 - Injury to a vein in a leg or the pelvis